lucianogrippa/SpringMvcRestApiDemo/README.md

 ## Description

-The main goal of the project is to create a basic rest API service that can be used in environments builded with application server (wildfly) and database server.
+The main goal of the project is to create a basic rest API service in Java Spring web mvc Framework that can be used in environments builded with application server (wildfly) and database server (Mysql 5.7).<br />
-To simulate the environment was used docker technologies and docker-compose.yml file was created in [docker](/docker) folder.
+To simulate the environment was used docker technology.
+<br />All files for "docker" implementation are in [docker](/docker) folder.

 The Docker compose file is structured in 3 services
   - wildfly